 Q. Does Western Digital have management representatives responsible for assuring compliance with respect to health and safety laws, regulations and codes?

 A. Yes.
-Western Digital has management representatives at all critical sites whose core responsibility is monitoring, communicating and training employees in all aspects of both facility and employee health and safety.
+Western Digital has management representatives who are responsible for monitoring, communicating and training employees in a variety of health and safety matters.

 Q. Does Western Digital have a written occupational health and safety policy?